Are we tired yet? The extraordinary working practices over the last few years are leaving many project managers exhausted, writes Richard Young

 A tough few months have taken their toll on the personal resilience of project professionals worldwide, and many are, quite rightly, now reaching out for guidance.

 “I’ve been running on fumes for the last few weeks.
 Between COVID, working from home, three mission-critical projects – for which I only had the resources to manage one well – and a whole lot of upset, de-prioritised stakeholders, it’s just been a lot.”

 So said one user in the project management forum on Reddit – and it’s a story that is playing out across social media as the strain of lockdown bites.

 Stress and wellbeing have long been a focus in the workplace, and project teams – often working under the pressure of deadlines and development challenges – can be particularly vulnerable.
-But under the prolonged cloud of COVID-19, the visibility of overwork (and the options to stop it happening) has faded.
+But under the prolonged cloud of COVID-19 which started over two years ago, the visibility of overwork (and the options to stop it happening) has faded.

 For another Reddit commenter, overwork had a stark manifestation: “I realised I had a problem when I was staring at my monitor for an hour doing literally nothing except trying to find the willpower to check my inbox.

 “I enjoy being passionate about my projects but it’s difficult when you know you’re in a spot where some things need to fail and success is just not possible.”